ConnerArdman/Info201FinalProject/README.md

 When body cameras are used, the video recordings belong to the government, and they are kept private.
 Many of the high profile police shootings were high-profile because a bystander recorded the incident on their phone and posted it online.
 With body cameras, the recordings will never be viral, and the truth of the incident is kept behind red tape.
 We propose that body cameras continue to be used, but that the data be made public.

 For example, just today, a police officer was convicted for 20 years in jail for shooting an unarmed, fleeing, black male.
 There was a viral video in this case that demonstrates the police officer was acting out of line with the misbehavior of the victim.
 We need more videos like this, and more police officers to be punished based on body camera footage.

 ---
-Finally, we wanted to say that our thoughts are with the families of the victims of these police shootings, and we hope that legistlators will act quickly to come to a solution in this matter.
+Finally, we wanted to say that our thoughts are with the families of the victims of these police shootings, and we hope that legislators will act quickly to come to a solution in this matter.